 - Analytical and problem-solving skills: Clinical Radiologists must be able to analyze complex medical data and imaging results to make informed diagnoses and develop effective treatment plans.

 - Communication skills: Clinical Radiologists must be able to communicate effectively with other healthcare professionals, including referring physicians, radiologic technologists, and other members of the healthcare team.
-They should also be able to explain complex medical information to their patients in a clear and understandable way.
+They should also be able to explain complex medical information to their patients clearly and understandably.

 - Leadership and teamwork skills: Clinical Radiologists often work as part of a larger healthcare team and must be able to work collaboratively with other healthcare professionals to provide the best possible care for their patients.